MixMatchMLtoolkit/.github/profile/README.md

 # Mix & Match Machine Learning toolkit
 Welcome to the GitHub repository of the Mix & Match ML toolkit!

 The Mix & Match ML toolkit is a toolkit that provides relevant ML knowledge to designers/design students to help them both learn about ML and envision ML-enabled solutions.
 This hybrid toolkit consists of a set of tangible tokens, a sensing board and a web interface.
 The tangible tokens represent different data types and ML capabilities, which together showcase the potentials and limitations of ML.
 Through the physical constraints of the tokens, the user understands the relationships between the different types of data, i.e. labeled and unlabeled, and the learning approaches underlying each capability, i.e. supervised, unsupervised or reinforcement learning.
+The physical constraints of the tokens guide the user in understanding what types of training data (labeled or unlabeled) can be used with each ML capability, depending on its underlying learning approach (supervised, unsupervised or reinforcement learning).

 By placing the tokens on the sensing board, the corresponding pages in the web interface will be opened.
 You can either look at individual tokens or combinations.